zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 Russ says, “And yet, you sounded positively giddy t hat you might be laid up for a couple of weeks.”
 “Giddy” (giddy) means very happy,  very excited, almost out of control with excitement.
 “Positively” here means co mpletely, thoroughly, entirely.
 “Positively giddy,” then, means you are very excite d.
 You are completely excited, very happy about something.
 Russ thinks that Cheryl  is happy about being “laid up.”
 “To be laid (laid) up” means to be forced to s tay in bed, usually because you are sick or have some illness.

 Russ says, “Does this have anything to do with your  upcoming business trip to Abrahamville?”
-“Upcoming” means happening soon in t he future.
+“Upcoming” means happening soon in the future.
 We might also use the word “approaching.”
 It’s something that’s g oing to be happening soon – maybe in a day, maybe in a week, maybe in a month.

 Cheryl says, “If you had to go to Abrahamville, wou ldn’t you wish for an out, too – any out?”
 “Abrahamville” is, of course, not a real place, but it’s obviously a place where Cheryl does not want to go.
 That’s why she as ks Russ, “If you had to go to Abrahamville, wouldn’t you wish for an out, too?”
 A n “out” (out) here means a reason or an excuse for not doing something.
 Cheryl  is looking for a reason not to go to Abrahamville.
 She’s looking for an “out.”